KenKundert/inform/doc/user.rst

     >>> error('file not found.', culprit='data.in')
     error: data.in: file not found.

-The *logfile* argument disables opening and writing to the logfile.
-The *prog_name* argument stops *Inform* from adding the program name to the error messae.
+In this example the *logfile* argument disables opening and writing to the logfile.
+The *prog_name* argument stops *Inform* from adding the program name to the error message.
 And *quiet* turns off non-essential output, and in this case it causes the output of *display* to be suppressed.

 An object of the Inform class is referred to as an informer (not to be confused with the print functions, which are  referred to as informants).
-Once instantiated, you can use the informer to change various settings, terminate the program, or return a count of the number of errors that have occurred.
+Once instantiated, you can use the informer to change various settings, terminate the program, return a count of the number of errors that have occurred, etc.

 .. code-block:: python

     >>> from inform import Inform, error
     >>> informer = Inform(prog_name="prog")

     >>> error('file not found.', culprit='data.in')
     prog error: data.in: file not found.

     >>> informer.errors_accrued()
     1